-

 Overview

-The laboratory seeks to understand the cellular mechanisms underlying injury and repair in the nervous system.
-There are four major disease areas: spinal cord injury, peripheral nerve injury, amyotrophic lateral sclerosis, also known as Lou Gehrig's disease, and chemotherapy-induced peripheral neuropathy.
-The lab studies these conditions using state-of-the-art technology that includes genetic epidemiology, model systems, cell and molecular biology and multiple forms of imaging.
+The lab studies these conditions using state-of-the-art technology that includes genetic epidemiology, model systems, cell and molecular biology, and multiple forms of imaging.

-The laboratory also develops and leads clinical trials using cell-based therapy and tissue engineering approaches to treating neurological disease.
-This is facilitated by extensive collaborations with the Center for Clinical and Translational Science (CCaTS) and the Center for Regenerative Biotherapeutics.
+The lab also develops and leads clinical trials using cell-based therapy and tissue engineering approaches to treating neurological disease.
+Extensive collaborations with the Center for Clinical and Translational Science (CCaTS) and the Center for Regenerative Biotherapeutics facilitate this work.

-Dr. Windebank's lab research includes repair and regeneration after peripheral nerve or spinal cord injury, treatment of amyotrophic lateral sclerosis and the mechanism of neuronal cell death caused by chemotherapeutic agents.
-His laboratory coordinates the research activities of a multidisciplinary team, with specialists from neuroscience, biochemistry and molecular biology, physiology and biomedical engineering, neurology, neurosurgery, physical medicine and rehabilitation, orthopedics, and the Mayo Clinic Comprehensive Cancer Center.
+Dr. Windebank's lab research includes repair and regeneration after peripheral nerve or spinal cord injury, treatment of ALS, and the mechanism of neuronal cell death caused by chemotherapeutic agents.
+His lab coordinates the research activities of a multidisciplinary team, with specialists from neuroscience, biochemistry and molecular biology, physiology and biomedical engineering, neurology, neurosurgery, physical medicine and rehabilitation, orthopedics, and Mayo Clinic Comprehensive Cancer Center — Research.

 Affiliations

-Research groups and programs affiliated with the Regenerative Neurobiology Lab at Mayo Clinic include:
+Mayo Clinic research groups and programs affiliated with the Regenerative Neurobiology Lab include: